zbishop2002/CarefreeDockManager/README.md

 - **[docker-backup](https://github.com/muesli/docker-backup)**: Creates .tar archive backup of all volumes, even bind mounts.
 The archives can be loaded as standalone docker images if an update breaks
 - **[Shoutrrr](https://github.com/containrrr/shoutrrr)**: Sends Discord notifications about your backup/update status for more passive administration

 The cherry on top is the `container-backup.sh` custom script.
-Scheduling the script in your crontab enables pre-update backups with Shoutrrr integration
+Scheduling the script on a systemd timer enables pre-update backups with Shoutrrr integration

 ### Shoutrrr Discord Notification Setup
 ![ ](discord-status-update-demo.gif)